rocky-linux/documentation/docs/desktop/gnome/valuta.md

 ## Introduction

  If you travel frequently for businesses or moving to a new country, check out Valuta.
-It is a tool that quickly converts currencies from two countries .
+It is a tool that quickly converts currencies from two countries.

 ## Assumptions